 Some people prefer to have an estimate on how much their hot tub will cost them on a certain basis.
 There is a certain formula that can help provide that.
 Find the wattage of the hot tub model you are interested in, this is usually on the label.
 Multiply that number by the number of hours you intend to use your hot tub each day.
 Then divide that number by 1000 and this will determine the daily kilowatt hours for the hot tub.
 Next is locating your current utility kilowatt rate and multiplying your daily number by 30.
 This will give you your monthly estimate.

 Now that you have a good idea of what constitutes an energy efficient model you are ready to start browsing.
-Learn more about the variety of models available by downloading a hot tub buyer’s guide.
+Learn more about the variety of models available by downloading a hot tub buyer’s guide, or visit us at our London hot tub store.